Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Background

 \subsection{Empirical Formulation}

-Since we do not have access to the exact distributions in the RL setting, we cannot solve Problem \eqref{prob:minimax_pop} directly.
-Let $\hat{\rho}$ be an empirical estimate of $\rho$ (we can use $\hat{\rho}=\rho$ if $\rho$ is known to us).
+Since we do not have access to the exact distributions in the RL setting, we cannot solve \eqref{prob:minimax_pop} directly.
+Let $\hat{\rho}$ be an empirical estimate of $\rho$ (we can use $\hat{\rho}=\rho$ if $\rho$ is known).
 We thus define the following empirical counterpart of \eqref{equ:def_ell_pop}: